 “Generic Burger are proud to have kept our burger restaurant running as a family business for over 7 years.
-We take great pride in producing delicious tasting burgers made from only the finest burger ingredients.
-To discover more boring generic things about us that you don’t care about, stay subscribed to our email list.” (ok, I’m exaggerating a little bit, but you take my point)
+We take great pride in producing delicious tasting burgers made from only the finest burger ingredients.”

 Instead, say something like this:

 “Do you want the perfect burger, packed with any ingredients you can imagine?
-Get an exclusive 15% off our Build It Yourself Burger with the coupon enclosed in this introductory email.
-And this is just a taste (haha) of the great offers and updates we’ll send you.
-We understand that the only good spam is in a sandwich, so we promise we’ll send you only relevant stuff and you can opt out at any time”
+Get an exclusive 15% off our Build It Yourself Burger with the coupon enclosed in this email.
+And this is just a taste of the great offers and updates we’ll send you.
+We understand that the only good spam is in a sandwich, so we promise we’ll send you only relevant stuff and you can opt-out at any time.”

-Ok, so that’s just an idea of how you can make your emails provide something of value for your customers.
-But you can see that it’s much more engaging and value packed than the first example, and it says something about your brand personality and what customers can expect from future emails.
+This is just an idea of how you can make your emails provide something of value for your customers.
+But you can see that it’s much more engaging and value-packed than the first example, and it says something about your brand personality and what customers can expect from future email campaigns.